The Ultimate Chapati Cheat Sheet

 16 Dec

 In olden days I’m told, the first test of the new Indian bride’s ability to cook was based on how she would make chapatis.
-Did she roll them round and even, did they cook just right (no patches raw or charred), did they fluff out beautifully?
-Could she roll out a chapati and watch the one on the fire at the same time?
+Did she roll them round and even, cook them just right (no patches raw or charred), get them to fluff out beautifully?
+Could she roll out a chapati and watch the one on the stove at the same time?

 The in-laws would scrutinize the final product, tear off a portion, bite and pass their verdict.

 Those days of “judging” the bride are over (or so I hope!), but the fact remains that getting the chapati right is an instant indicator of the chef’s experience.
-Someone with a flair for cooking can possibly prepare any dish (like a curry) first time right – instructions and instinct guide them well – but you cannot make a perfect chapati until you have made several not-so-good ones before.
-Making chapatis is easy once you know how but it takes a a few stumbles to get there.
+Someone with a flair for cooking can possibly prepare any dish (like a curry) first time right – instructions and instinct guide them well – but one cannot make a perfect chapati until one has made several not-so-good ones before.
+Making chapatis is easy once you know how but it takes a few stumbles to get there.

 You Need: